mmdagent-ex/site-doc/content.en/docs/86_messages.md

 **RECOG_EVENT_MODIFY**

-Emitted when the processing of the RECOG_MODIFY message is complete.
+Emitted when a RECOG_MODIFY message has been processed.

 {{<message>}}
 RECOG_EVENT_MODIFY|GAIN